wedasfa/api-documentation/developers/neverlose/Cheat.md

-# cheat
+# Cheat

 ## ESP API

 {% hint style="info" %}
 You can create your own ESP elements.
-More info can be found [here](../other/espapi.md).
+More info can be found [here](ESP.md).
 {% endhint %}

 ## Menu API

 {% hint style="info" %}
 You can create your menu elements.
-More info can be found [here](../other/menuapi.md).
+More info can be found [here](Menu.md).
 {% endhint %}

 ## Functions